 2.4 Identification of CAOs that are Linked to Cold Pools Associated with TPVs

 One of the goals of this study is to determine the linkages between TPVs, cold pools, and CAOs.
 For this portion of this study, only TPVs and cold pools transported from high latitudes to middle latitudes as described in section 2.2 are considered.
 In order to investigate the linkages between TPVs, cold pools, and CAOs, CAOs that are linked to cold pools were first determined for each climate region in the central and eastern U.S. for the 1979–2015 period.
 CAOs that are linked to cold pools were determined for each climate region by requiring that a circle of radius 1500 km surrounding the center of a cold pool must overlap at least one grid point (using a 0.5° grid) of the climate region for at least one time stamp (6 h interval) during a CAO.
-Figure 2.2a shows a circle of radius 1500 km surrounding the center of a cold pool at 1200 UTC 20 January 1985, a time during which the CAO studied by Shapiro et al. (1987) was briefly discussed in Section 1.2.4.2 impacted the central and eastern U.S. This CAO was identified to occur in the Central, Northeast, South, and Southeast climate regions during the 19–24 January 1985 period.
+Figure 2.2a shows a circle of radius 1500 km surrounding the center of a cold pool at 1200 UTC 20 January 1985, a time during which the CAO studied by Shapiro et al. (1987), which was briefly discussed in Section 1.2.4.2, impacted the central and eastern U.S. This CAO was identified to occur in the Central, Northeast, South, and Southeast climate regions during the 19–24 January 1985 period.
 Also, the cold pool circle intersects at least one grid point in the Central, Northeast, South, and Southeast climate regions at 1200 UTC 20 January 1985 (Fig. 2.2b), so, based on this time stamp alone, all of these climate regions are identified as experiencing a CAO that is linked to a cold pool.